hbkworld/streaming-spec/complex_types.md

 - `method`: Type of meta information
 - `ruleType`: type of axis
 - `unit`: Unit of the axis
-- `start`: The absolute timestamp for the next value point.
+- `linear/start`: The absolute timestamp for the next value point.
-- `delta`: The time difference between two value points
+- `linear/delta`: The time difference between two value points

 ### Explicit Time
 Time is delivered as absolute time stamp for each value.